 Choose from 39 cat sitters who have years of cat experience and are capable of administering medications

 The average price for a 20-minute visit is $31

 Covering from Bethany to Woodlawn

 We serve 28 neighborhoods in Portland and beyond

-Experience the magic in-home hospitality
+Experience the magic of our in-home hospitality

-Search and reserve your 5-star cat whsiperer with just a few clicks
+Find and book your 5-star cat sitter with just a few clicks

 We're here to help